Frequently Asked Questions

 - Establish computing education as vital to all Drexel majors, improving student outcomes for computing majors and non-majors alike.

 The development of a powerful narrative around the University's collective computing activities creates an opportunity to make computing a centerpiece in the University's strategic growth.
-As computing plays an increasingly critical role in all sectors of the economy, a rich, coherent academic program in computing promises to contribute to the development of the Innovation Neighborhood, strengthening links to regional industry, government and not-for-profit entities.
+As computing plays an increasingly critical role in all sectors of the economy, a rich, coherent academic program in computing promises to contribute to the development of the local innovation community, strengthening links to regional industry, government and not-for-profit entities.

-When will the transition to the College of Computing & Informatics happen?
+When did the transition to the College of Computing & Informatics happen?

-The new College of Computing & Informatics joining the Computing and Security Technology program, the iSchool, and Department of Computer Science-will begin in September 2013.
-Current students will continue in their respective colleges/schools this academic year (2013-14), and will continue on their current curriculum trajectory.
-All students in the academic units in the iSchool, Department of Computer Science, and the Computing and Security Technology program will be matriculated in the new College beginning in the Fall 2014 Quarter.
+The joining of the Computing and Security Technology program, the iSchool, and Department of Computer Science into the new College of Computing & Informatics began in September 2013.
+Current students then continued in their respective colleges/schools in the 2013-14 academic year, and will continue on their current curriculum trajectory.
+All students in the academic units in the iSchool, Department of Computer Science, and the Computing and Security Technology program were matriculated in the new College in fall 2014.

-Where will the College of Computing & Informatics reside?
+Where does the College of Computing & Informatics reside?

-CCI administrative offices, labs and classrooms will be located in the following facilities: the Rush Building, One Drexel Plaza, University Crossings, 3401 Market Street, and the Monell Chemical Senses Center (click here to view Drexel University's main campus map).
-Because the faculty, staff, and student numbers will increase as three colleges/schools join as one, Drexel leadership will be searching for a new building in the coming months to accommodate growth in projected space and resource needs.
+CCI administrative offices, labs and classrooms are located in the following facilities: the Rush Building, One Drexel Plaza, University Crossings and 3401 Market Street (click here to view Drexel University's main campus map).

 For any other questions, please contact us at firstname.lastname@example.org.